ikhlo/TiktokAppAnalytics/README.md

 ## Start playing with Tiktok Analytics

 How to get started ?
+Access the web application at the current [link](https://share.streamlit.io/ikhlo/tiktokappanalytics/main/app.py) and follow the steps below :

 <ol>
 <li> Type the hashtag you want to analyse</li>